Know your tax: interest deductibility and the bright-line test

 • Rollover relief applies, e.g. the property is transferred under a relationship property agreement.

-Until 30 June 2024, New Zealand’s bright-line test applies to properties that were purchased on or after 27 March 2021 and sold within five years (for qualifying new builds) or within 10 years (for all other properties).
+Until 30 June 2024, New Zealand’s bright-line test applied to properties that were purchased on or after 27 March 2021 and sold within five years (for qualifying new builds) or within 10 years (for all other properties).
 If you purchased your property between 29 March 2018 and 26 March 2021, and sell it within five years, it will fall under the current bright-line test too.

 Changes to the bright-line test